sftcd/happykey/README.md

             - If a PSK mode is used, both pskid "-n" and psk "-s" MUST be supplied
             - For auth or pskauth modes, provide both public and private keys
+            - Default ciphersuite is x25519/sha256/aeg128gdm to use the backup ciphersuite of x448/sha512/chacha20-poly1305 use "-b"

 There's a bit of (unfinished) doxygen-generated documentation of the [API](hpke-api.pdf).